Kuwait City - Things to Do in Kuwait City in August

 Hala August Shopping Festival

-Kuwait City’s malls morph into lottery halls and concert venues all August.
-The Avenues Mall stages nightly shows at 9 PM when families crawl out of daytime hibernation—you’ll catch everything from traditional oud to Korean-pop covers bouncing off marble corridors.
+Kuwait City's malls morph into lottery halls and concert venues all August.
+The Avenues Mall stages nightly shows at 9 PM when families crawl out of daytime hibernation, you'll catch everything from traditional oud to Korean-pop covers bouncing off marble corridors.
 Shops run summer clearance deals that beat winter sales, clearing inventory before fall stock lands.

 Mid August